Greece Moments Greece Moments

 Cooling off in the rock grotto of Moni Spiliani

 The highlight is the cave church of Panagia Spiliani, which lies in a cool grotto.
-On hot days, a short visit is a blessing.
+On hot days, a short visit is a real blessing.
 Light a candle and leave a small donation for the monks.
-Appropriate clothing is important in the monastery complex, so it is best to take a large cloth with you to cover your shoulders and bare legs.
+Appropriate clothing is important in the monastery complex, so it’s best to bring a large scarf or cloth to cover your shoulders and bare legs.

 Timiou Stavrou Kloster Samos Highlights